nsuma8989/vault-buildkite-demo/README.md

 # Buildkite+Vault Demo Repository

-This repository contains some pieces to configure a local vault environment, and run a pipeline using the vault secrets buildkite plugin.
+This repository contains some pieces to configure a local vault environment, and run a pipeline using the vault secrets buildkite plugin

 ## Usage